Playa Lucia: Culture

-The practice of not spaying and neutering pets causes population to expand rapidly.
-A majority of Puerto Rican pet owners believe that sterilization is not "natural" and/or "kills their sex life".
-Other owners breed their animals as a source of income.
-Some individuals go so far as to argue that it is less humane to kill their pet's "sex lives" than to actually kill the pet.
+Most Puerto Ricans are willing to spay/neuter their pets, as shown by the thousands willing to stand in line at 5 am and wait hours during the spay-a-thons offered by local non profit organizations.
+Unfortunately, most municipalities lack veterinary services, and in many cases, the cost is prohibitive for a population that is about 40% below the poverty line.

 Rescue projects

 SATO Project

-The Sato Project is an animal rescue project that operates across the territory while mainly focusing on Dead Dog Beach.
+The Sato Project is an animal rescue project based in New York City that operates across the territory while mainly focusing on Dead Dog Beach.
 Launched in 2011 by Chrissy Beckles and her husband Bobby Beckles, it is the official rescue group in Yabucoa.
-The Sato Project is composed of teams that work together to ship the dogs to the continental U.S. The Sato Project began a multi-phase campaign to facilitate and promote free spaying and neutering events in the area.
+The Sato Project is composed of teams that work together to ship the dogs to the continental U.S. The Sato Project joined a multi-phase campaign to facilitate and promote free spaying and neutering events in the area.